vitorfg8/PetTracks/README.md

 ## Key Features

 - Registration of pet owner's pet data, such as name, breed, age, etc.
-- Addition of important dates, such as medication dates, vaccinations, and notes.
+- Addition of important dates, such as vaccinations and notes.
 - Viewing and editing of pet data.

 ## Technologies Used